nabeelio/codon-profiler/README.md

         'name' => 'Count in loop',
         'iterations' => 100,
         'function' => function() use ($data, &profiler) {
-            for($i = 0; $i < count($data); $i++) {
+            // This is the code we are profiling for($i = 0; $i < count($data); $i++) {
                 echo $data[$i] . "\n";
             }